NotSpecial/fairguidegenerator/README.md

 Done!

-The SOAP Credentials do not need to be specified as build arguments, alternatively, they can be provided as environment variables.
+The SOAP Credentials do not need to be specified as build arguments: alternatively, they can be provided as environment variables.

 Finally, this can be automated, the important configuration option in the